-SYLLABUS: • The module content will be developed around the concept of journeys, across time, across space, and across human relationships; the first use of the concept will take the journey of the uMngeni River (which is close to all DUT campuses) as a metaphor.
+SYLLABUS: The module content will be developed around the concept of journeys, across time, across space, and across human relationships; the first use of the concept will take the journey of the uMngeni River (which is close to all DUT campuses) as a metaphor.
 The module will start with the analysis of a particular issue or metaphor (one critical event or development will be and analysed; the event in focus will be selected on the basis of its connections to the theme of journeys and its relevance to the issues of ethics, diversity and critical citizenry).
 The final section of the module will identify and integrate learning from earlier sections, and examine implications for further learning.
 At each stage of the module, students will be required to engage in activities that involve reflection and build communicative practices.
-There will be a concluding section in which students will identify their learning and examine the implications for their roles as students and as citizens.

-GINCIOI- GENERAL AND INORGANIC CHEMISTRY CONTACT TIME (Periods per week)
+GINCI01- GENERAL AND INORGANIC CHEMISTRY

+CONTACT TIME (Periods per week) The arm (4): Prosting (4) × 2 km)